 Q: What is the philosophy behind Mirror Mirror?

-- We believe that misalignment leaves people confused and frustrated, which leads to wasted time, money and effort.
-We want everyone at work to be connected and aligned so they can open up to themselves and others, feel good, and do amazing things .
+- We see social alignment as a strategic enabler.
+Misalignment leaves people confused and frustrated, which leads to poor decisions and actions.
+This wastes time, money and effort which bears a huge cost.
+We want everyone at work to be connected and aligned so they can open up to themselves and others, feel good, and do amazing things.

 - We only use data based on perceptions about way people see their world at work because this is their reality.
 The more overlap there is in how people perceive their shared reality, the more aligned they are.

 - We only use the data and insights that emerge to identify and facilitate alignment through dialogue.
-The Mirror Mirror process includes the custom design and delivery of a dialogue-based workshop to address the alignment gaps and opportunities.
+The Mirror Mirror process does not include judgement about what the team need to do differently, except invest in social alignment.

-- We encourage diverse points of view where alignment does not mean agreement because teams can leverage diverse views to reach new perspectives and outcomes.
+- We encourage diverse points of view.
+Alignment does not mean agreement and diverse views can be leveraged to reach new ways forward.